MaeMilc/EPFL_Deep-Learning-Project_Hate-Speech/README.md

 ### How to invoke the script

 The script can be invoked from the command line like any other python script.
-It expects 3 arguments to be passed however which are the following:
+It expects 4 arguments of type string to be passed however which are the following:

 **Argument 1: baseModel** It can either be *arabert*, *bertweet*, *custom* or *roberta* depending on which model one wants to run.